 Quality of Service Networking

-Routers and switches can provide Quality of Service networking features that allow administrators to establish data traffic priorities.
-QoS options are useful when optimal performance is critical, such as with a telephony or data communications network.
-During congestion, QoS network settings will automatically give precedence to mission-critical services.
-A managed switch network’s quality of service is defined by a range of factors, including throughput, delays, jitters, and user experience.
-By setting QoS router or switch variables, a more consistent performance is ensured during specialised operations, such as the real-time transmission of voice packets.
-Establishing QoS controls ensures that specific devices and services can take advantage of the maximum throughput and speed available on the network.
+Quality of Service networking capabilities on routers and switches enable administrators to set data traffic priorities.
+When optimal performance is required, such as in a telephony or data communications network, QoS choices are useful.
+During times of congestion, QoS network settings will prioritise mission-critical services.
+The quality of service of a managed switch network is determined by a number of elements, including throughput, delays, jitters, and user experience.
+Setting QoS router or switch variables ensures more consistent performance during specialised tasks, such as real-time voice packet delivery.
+Setting up QoS settings ensures that certain devices and services may take benefit of the network’s full throughput and speed.